-- k) Serving the Community: Members will serve and be seen to serve Library users and their community in a conscientious and diligent manner. - Respect: Members will treat Library users, volunteers, staff and fellow Board Members with respect.
-In the performance of their duties, Members will not abuse, bully or intimidate others and Members will fulfill their responsibilities in ensuring that the Library is free from discrimination and harassment. - m) Board Meetings: Members will honour the Board Governance By-law and this Code of Conduct at Board Meetings.
+- a) Serving the Community: Members will serve and be seen to serve Library users and their community in a conscientious and diligent manner. - b) Respect: Members will treat Library users, volunteers, staff and fellow Board Members with respect.
+In the performance of their duties, Members will not abuse, bully or intimidate others and Members will fulfill their responsibilities in ensuring that the Library is free from discrimination and harassment. - c) Board Meetings: Members will honour the Board Governance By-law and this Code of Conduct at Board Meetings.
 Members understand that these meetings are public and that their behaviour affects the image of the Newmarket Public Library.
-Members will be courteous and refrain from using offensive language, and will show respect for diverse and opposing viewpoints. - n) Public Servants: Members will respect the role of Library staff as public servants who provide professional and politically neutral advice to the Board. - o) Privacy and Confidential Information: Members will respect the privacy of others and will not disclose or release by any means to any Member of the public, any confidential information acquired by virtue of their role at the Library.
+Members will be courteous and refrain from using offensive language, and will show respect for diverse and opposing viewpoints. - d) Public Servants: Members will respect the role of Library staff as public servants who provide professional and politically neutral advice to the Board. - e) Privacy and Confidential Information: Members will respect the privacy of others and will not disclose or release by any means to any Member of the public, any confidential information acquired by virtue of their role at the Library.
 Members will maintain this obligation even after Members leave the Board.
 Members will only disclose confidential information if required by law, or authorized to do so by the Board.

-- p) Support of the Board's actions: While Members may have dissenting views on decisions taken by the Board and are permitted to discuss those views publicly, they shall nonetheless demonstrate acceptance, respect and support for all decisions legitimately taken in transaction of the Library's business. - q) Conflict of Interest: Members will abide by the Conflict of Interest Policy as outlined in the Board Governance Document section 2.3. - r) Improper Use of Influence: Members will not use their positions at the Library to improperly influence others for private gain or to gain preferential treatment for their family, friends or organizations with which Members are associated. - s) Political Neutrality: Members will not use Library facilities, equipment, supplies, services (including staff services) or any other resources for election campaign or campaign-related activities.
-Members will not use a position of authority at the Library to compel staff or volunteers to engage in partisan political activities. - t) Gifts: Members will remain free from any improper influence, or the appearance of improper influence, in the performance of their duties.
-When outside individuals or organizations give Members gifts in connection to their position at the Library, they will only accept gifts that: - i. are infrequent and the value is reasonable; - ii. arise out of activities or events related to the Member's official duties: - iii. are within the normal standards of courtesy, hospitality or protocol; and - iv. do not compromise or appear to compromise the integrity of the Member or the Library.
+- f) Support of the Board's actions: While Members may have dissenting views on decisions taken by the Board and are permitted to discuss those views publicly, they shall nonetheless demonstrate acceptance, respect and support for all decisions legitimately taken in transaction of the Library's business. - g) Conflict of Interest: Members will abide by the Conflict of Interest Policy as outlined in the Board Governance Document section 2.3. - h) Improper Use of Influence: Members will not use their positions at the Library to improperly influence others for private gain or to gain preferential treatment for their family, friends or organizations with which Members are associated. - i) Political Neutrality: Members will not use Library facilities, equipment, supplies, services (including staff services) or any other resources for election campaign or campaign-related activities.
+Members will not use a position of authority at the Library to compel staff or volunteers to engage in partisan political activities. - j) Gifts: No Member shall accept a gift or personal benefit that is connected directly or indirectly with the performance of their duties unless authorized by one of the exceptions below: - i. gifts received as an incident of protocol or social obligation that normally accompany the responsibilities of office; - ii. gifts that are not connected directly or indirectly with the performance or duties of office; - iii. compensation authorized by law; - iv. a reimbursement of reasonable expenses incurred and honorariums received in the performance of activities connected with a legitimate Board purpose; - v. political contributions that are otherwise offered, accepted and reported in accordance with applicable law; - vi. services provided without compensation by persons volunteering their time; - vii. a suitable memento of a function honouring the Member or the Library; - viii. food, lodging, transportation and entertainment provided by provincial, regional and local governments or political sub-divisions of them, and by the federal government or the government of a foreign country; - ix. food, beverages and/or admission fees provided by banquets, receptions or similar events if attendance is the result of protocol or social obligation consistent with the responsibilities of office, and the person extending the invitation has done so infrequently and that person or a representative of the organization is in attendance; and - x. communications to offices of a Member including subscriptions to newspapers and periodicals.